-It's not the most famous route, but the Susten Pass deserves to be in this list.
-If you're looking for the ultimate drive, this will be your best bet.
-It has a variety of road style, from sweeping valley roads with uninterrupted views to hairpin turns at the summit at 2,224 meters, to the downhill run through forests and across stone bridges.
+It’s not the most famous route, but the Susten Pass deserves to be on this list.
+If you’re looking for the ultimate drive, this will be your best bet.
+It has a variety of road styles, from sweeping valley roads with uninterrupted views to hairpin turns at the summit at 2,224 meters, to the downhill run through forests and across stone bridges.

 Roger is a little obsessed with travel.
 He has been to over 40 countries, broken 3 suitcases and owned over 10 backpacks in 12 months.
 What he doesn't know about travel, ain't worth knowing!